seva100/nummethod-tester/README.md

 # nummethod-tester

-This is a small Python library that helps testing numerical methods (e.g. methods for solving systems of linear algebraic equations or methods of obtaining eigenvalues).
+This is a single-class Python library that helps testing numerical methods (e.g. methods for solving systems of linear algebraic equations or methods of obtaining eigenvalues).
 Since all testing workflow is similar for different numerical methods (preparing tests, running algorithm on number of tests, checking quality and speed), the library was prepared to provide a general skeleton for these tasks.
 User needs to specify only the code of the method and tests input/output procedures (not fully).
 Library supports auto-generation of tests, reporting results; another functionality such as plotting can be added.

 ### How to use